dhmunro/dudley/README.md

 of > order specifier, or a previously declared type name (syntax described below), or an anonymous struct declaration in curly braces:

-    {
-        param : pvalue  # parameters local to the struct
+    { %align  # Optional alignment before first member applies to whole dtype. param : pvalue  # A parameter local to the struct instance.
-                        # if pvalue is a dtype, takes space in each instance
+                        # If pvalue is a dtype, takes space in each instance.
         var = dtype[shape]  # param or var may have @address or %align
                             # which are relative to each instance
         var2 = dtype[shape]